 - power and telecommunications lines into information processing facilities should be underground, where possible, or subject to adequate alternative protection;

 - power cables should be segregated from communications cables to prevent interference:

 - for sensitive or critical systems further controls to consider include:

-- installation of armored conduit and locked rooms or boxes at inspection and termination points;
+- installation of armoured conduit and locked rooms or boxes at inspection and termination points;

 - use of electromagnetic shielding to protect the cables;

 - initiation of technical sweeps and physical inspections for unauthorized devices being attached to the cables;

 - controlled access to patch panels and cable rooms.